exclaimgames/exclaimgames.github.io/index.md

   - title: "<i class='fa fa-dice-one'></i> Ideas"
     excerpt: "Choose from our [work-in-progress card games](/games), ready to be adjusted to fit any theme or audience."
   - title: "<i class='fa fa-dice-two'></i> Development"
-    excerpt: "We'll work with you to weave recongisable elements of your content into the gameplay and artwork."
+    excerpt: "We'll work with you to weave recognisable elements of your content into the gameplay and artwork."
   - title: "<i class='fa fa-dice-three'></i> Production"
     excerpt: "Your game is pitched to our friends in the games industry, or we go down the self-publishing route."
 feature_row2: